Explainable-AI-Berlin/pytorch_explain_and_adapt_library/README.md

 If you further want to process them, you can load the .npz array "$PEAL_RUNS/my_data/classifier/sce_cfkd/validation_tracked_values.npz".
 The originals in this array can be found under the key "x_list" and the counterfactuals under "x_counterfactual_list".
+If you additionally want to use CFKD look how you have to configure your adaptor config according to the configs found e.g. in the configs/cfkd_experiments/adaptors.

 **How to use a custom image dataset and a custom predictor**